Sri City: Languages

-Telugu is the official and spoken language.
-Most of the educated populace speak English and are bi-lingual.
+Telugu is the official and most-spoken language besides Tamil.
+The educated people also speak English and are multi-lingual.

 Demographics

 Sri City forms part of Satyavedu and Varadaiahpalem Mandals of Tirupati District.
-It is part of the Satyavedu constituency and Tirupati MP constituency.
+It is part of the Satyavedu constituency for the Andhra Pradesh Legislative Assembly and the Tirupati constituency for the Lok Sabha.
 As per 2011 census the total population of the Satyavedu constituency is 2,77,010, with a literacy rate of 78.98, well over national rate of Literacy in India which stand at 74.04%.